ralphchen/vpc/intl.en-US/Product Introduction/VPC connection.md

  | -   Highly automated configuration, out-of-box experience, and automatically and quickly adapts to network topology changes.

--   Access is provided from a nearby cities through the Internet.
+-   Access is provided from a nearby point within the city over the Internet.
 Additionally, multiple local branches can access Alibaba Cloud using the Smart Access Gateway devices with master-slave links.

 -   The local branches and the Alibaba Cloud are connected through an encrypted private network and encryption authentication is implemented during the Internet transmission.